lcrewss/galvanize-guitars/README.md

 ## APIs

 The project requires you to use the mock data from the `guitars.json` file.
-Include into your project and requests the data to populate the user's weekly guitar deal and favorites list.
+The images are included in the `assets` directory.
+Include them into your project and requests the data to populate the user's weekly guitar deal and favorites list.

 ## Notes